aleshaleksey/libchmq/README.md

 This is a library for generating simple chemistry calculation problems.
 This library powers the Chmq app on Android, and the Chmq server-client (eg [here]).

+NB
+--
+I have included a copy of the [jni-rs] library here with a modified **Cargo.toml** without backtrace, to simplif compilation on android.

 Aims
 ----